List of X-Men: The Animated Series and X-Men '97 characters: The Avengers (in the Xavier-less time-line)

-Operation: Zero Tolerence
+Operation: Zero Tolerance

 Operation: Zero Tolerance (OZT) is a United Nations anti-mutant strike force that appeared in X-Men '97.
 It is responsible for turning humans into Prime Sentinels, cyborgs who were injected with Mister Sinister's techno-organic virus, transforming them into Sentinel hybrids.
 In Cable's timeline, after 300 years of Evolutionary War, Bastion succeeded in creating a utopia for the new post-humans, in which the surviving mutants were pressed into slavery.